-What is the likely outcome of the legal challenge?
+This was one of the likely outcomes of the legal challenge

-The Judge may determine that Council did not properly evaluate the development application and he may decide to issue orders that it be returned to Council for re-assessment with application of the appropriate assessment benchmarks; or
+The Judge may have determined that Council did not properly evaluate the development application and he may decide to issue orders that it be returned to Council for re-assessment with application of the appropriate assessment benchmarks; or

-The Judge may determine that Council did not properly evaluate the development application and he may determine that re-assessment is not necessary, allowing the development to proceed with the amended approval conditions which Council approved during the legal process; or
+The Judge may have determined that Council did not properly evaluate the development application and he may determine that re-assessment is not necessary, allowing the development to proceed with the amended approval conditions which Council approved during the legal process; or

-The Judge may find in favour of Council and the developer, Pacific Diamond 88
+The Judge may have found in favour of Council and the developer, Pacific Diamond 88

 Why did the legal process take such a long time?